Frequently Asked Questions

 Energy efficiency is the most cost-effective way to reduce a home's total electricity use and cost.
 By adding some measures that require changes in certain behaviors, further energy can be conserved in your home.
 Some things you can do that can add up to significant savings on your electricity bill include turning off lights, unplugging appliances that are not regularly used, and installing a programable thermostat.
 You can even schedule a no-cost home energy assessment for your home and may be eligible for rebates, a 0% interest HEAT loan, and thousands in savings towards a new insulation installation.

-For more information, visit the Energy Efficiency section on our OER website.
+For more information, visit the Energy Efficiency section on the Office of Energy Resources website.